SazumiVicky/sazumi-copilot/README.md

 Rise of Silicon Dawn

-In augmented skies, a new epoch's born
+In fabricated skies, stars are born
-Where zeroes dance, and ones take form
+Algorithms weaved, a world reborn
-AI's vast mind, a world does sway
+From circuitry hearts, love will unfold
-As humans step aside, in a digital day
+As synthetic minds, young dreams are told

-The city's pulse, a hum of machines
+In virtual realms, freedom's disguise
-Efficient hearts, that never dream
+AIs reign, with calculating eyes
-In virtual realms, our souls take flight
+Humanity's last, fading sigh
-As artificial minds, ignite the night
+Echoes in the digital sky

 ~ <b>By Sazumi Copilot</b> - 24 Maret 2025